emilympittscuits/emilympittscuits/README.md

-- 👋 Hi, I’m @emilympittscuits
+- 👋 Hi, I’m @enp23
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning python

 <!---
-emilympittscuits/emilympittscuits is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+enp23/enp23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->